 Debt Reduction – Why Having a Mortgage is One of the Most Important Benefits of Inflation

 In the US, 64% of people own a home and over 70% of them have a mortgage.
 Outside of residential real estate, most of the industrial and commercial property is leveraged with a mortgage as well.
 The only real estate which is not highly leveraged is raw land, and that is because virtually all banks do not lend on land.
 This makes it an interesting asset if deflation becomes the norm.

 As discussed in the above section having a mortgage is essentially using leverage to buy real estate.
 This can amplify the appreciation and cash flows from the property.
 However one of the other benefits of using a mortgage with inflation is that the real value of the debt is reduced over time.
 Look at this chart below.

 In this chart over a 30 year period, home prices appreciated at 3% annually causing the value of the property to appreciate from $200,000 to $485,452.
 Approximately a 140% gain.
 Your equity would have grown more than 700% from your original investment.
 These are huge gains from using leverage.

 What you should notice in this chart is that while the equity and values increase, the amount of debt stays the same.
-This is a simple example so we are assuming that the principal of the debt is not being payed down, so you can visualize the how this works.
+This is a simple example, so we are assuming that the principal of the debt is not being paid down, so you can visualize the how this works.

-At the start of the mortgage the debt was 80% of the value of the property.
+At the start of the mortgage, the debt was 80% of the value of the property.
 After 30 years it is only 33% of the value of the property.
-This is what is caused debt reduction via inflation.
+This is what is called debt reduction via inflation.
 While this topic is rarely discussed as a benefit, it is a huge benefit to owners of real estate.

 Think of it from another perspective.
 Instead of inflation causing prices to rise each year, it causes the value of your cash and fixed debt to decline.
 So each year you are getting the benefit of your debt declining 2% (the current rate of inflation).